 Photos and Compact Guides

-According to a new British Post Office report on Worldwide Holiday Costs the cheapest destination (presumably a regular vacation target as opposed to N'Djamena, for example) for Brits at least is currently Bali, Indonesia.
+According to a recent British Post Office report on Worldwide Holiday Costs the cheapest vacation destination is currently Bali, Indonesia.

 The lowest cost countries in Europe are Portugal, Czech Republic and Spain.